anshtripathi01/apna-ui-component-library/README.md

 ## Lessons Learned
-- How to Arrange Components
+- How to Arrange Components together
 - How to do Naming convention
 - How to Reuse the Class
 - Divide Complex Layouts in Smaller Chunks